 < = ‘less than’ > = ‘less than’

 In January 2011, 20 kg of Harrison's All Seasons Wild Bird Food cost £11.34 i.e. slightly under 57 pence per kg.
 My guess at this stage was that at least half the feed was uneaten.
 So the food the birds actually ate cost about £1 per kg.
-In January 2011 I was quoted the following prices for unmixed grain bought by the sack-full from the same supplier; I was unable to get prices for the other seeds.
+In January 2011 I was quoted the following prices for unmixed grain bought by the sack-full from one supplier; I was unable to get prices for all the seeds.

 In effect, at the above prices and percentages, each constituent seed in the All Seasons mix is priced up to approximately £2 per kg or 6 to 7 times the price of seeds when bought separately.

 24 January 2011 In an attempt to get a seed mix containing a greater proportion of seeds that the birds might be willing to eat I bought a sack of Harrison's ‘Premier Wild Bird Mix’.
-[Harrisons are not my bête noire; their's was the only bird seed the local retailer stocked at the time.]
+[Harrisons are not my bête noire; their's was the only bird seed the local retailer stocked at the time.
+I doubt any other commercially packaged seed would be any better.]
 Image 5 shows a random 4 oz sample of ‘Premier’.
 The main difference between Harrison's ‘All Seasons’ and ‘Premier’ mixes seemed to be that the latter contained no wheat, tacit acknowledgement that the bulk of what is contained in their ‘All Seasons’ is worthless rubbish.
 Image 6 shows what was on the ground first thing in the morning before re-filling the feeder with ‘Premier’ for the second time.
 The stuff on the ground was not only uneaten by birds during the previous day but also uneaten by rodents overnight.
 I commonly get grey squirrels, rabbits, rats, and mice in the garden.
-The underlying black stuff is tarmac rather than a mountain of sunflower seeds!
+The underlying black stuff is tarmac rather than a mountain of sunflower seeds.